lizaodawn/IMMARKUS-wiki-clone/06-Working-with-Metadata.md

 **Figure 20**.
 Recording Folder Metadata in the Image Gallery
 <br/>

-## Recording Individual Image Metadata
+## Adding Individual Image Metadata
 1. Click the three dots on the individual image.
 2. Select a schema for your metadata and fill in the properties in the same way as the folder metadata.